Ph4nt01/CMD-Lib/README.md

 ---

 ## 🔭 Overview
-A organized collection of security techniques, practical payloads, and operationally focused guides created during my journey in **CTF competitions**, and **web application penetration testing**.
+A organized collection of security techniques, practical payloads, and etc. created during my journey in **CTF competitions**, and **web application penetration testing**.
 This repository functions as a reference for my learning journey.

 ---